rwalczyna/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

     - displayRotation - Abilities of setting display orientations.
     - displayMode - Abilities of setting display modes.

-To set abilities on server side you can use `saveAbilities()` method.
+### Setting abilities

 ```
-server.updatePlaybackState("PLAY");
+mcServer.updatePlaybackState("PLAY");
-server.abilities.playback.next = "YES";
+mcServer.abilities.playback.next = "YES";
-server.abilities.playback.prev = "YES";
+mcServer.abilities.playback.prev = "YES";
-server.abilities.playback.rewind = "NO";
+mcServer.abilities.playback.rewind = "NO";
-server.abilities.playback.forward = "NO";
+mcServer.abilities.playback.forward = "NO";

-server.abilities.playback.saveAbilities();
+mcServer.abilities.playback.saveAbilities();

+mcServer.abilities.displayMode.fullScreen = "YES";
+mcServer.abilities.displayRotation.rotation180 = "YES";
 ```

+### Checking abilities

 Keep in mind that using `saveAbilities()` is required to save changes of playback abilities into database, otherwise changes will have no effect on the device and clients will not be notified about an update.
+Other abilites are updated instantly - there is no need to manually save these abilities.

 To get abilities of the server on the client side:

 ```
+var mcClient = tizen.mediacontroller.getClient();
-info = client.getLatestServerInfo();
+var mcServerInfo = client.getLatestServerInfo();

-console.log("After save:");
-console.log("ability NEXT: " + info.abilities.playback.next);
+console.log("ability NEXT: " + mcServerInfo.abilities.playback.next);
-console.log("ability PREV: " + info.abilities.playback.prev);
+console.log("ability PREV: " + mcServerInfo.abilities.playback.prev);
-console.log("ability REWIND: " + info.abilities.playback.rewind);
+console.log("ability REWIND: " + mcServerInfo.abilities.playback.rewind);
-console.log("ability FORWARD: " + info.abilities.playback.forward);
+console.log("ability FORWARD: " + mcServerInfo.abilities.playback.forward);
 ```

+### Monitoring abilities

-You can also monitor server's changes of its abilities by using ` addAbilityChangeListener` method on client side.
+You can also monitor server's changes of its abilities by using `addAbilityChangeListener` method on client side.

 ```
 /* Client-side code */
-var client = tizen.mediacontroller.getClient();
+var mcClient = tizen.mediacontroller.getClient();

 var listener =
 {